 In general, family law matters are never easy to confront, whether you’re facing divorce, a child custody issue, or a domestic violence matter.
-Fortunately, an experienced and compassionate lawyer may be able to help you see your best options and fight to achieve the most strategic result based on your situation.
+Fortunately, an experienced and compassionate attorney may be able to help you see your best options and fight to achieve the most strategic result based on your situation.
 Years of experience have prepared the family law attorneys at King Law with an unparalleled understanding of the intricacies of family law.
-Our experienced divorce lawyers serve clients throughout South Carolina, including Greenville.
+Our experienced divorce lawyers serve clients throughout South Carolina, including Gaffney, Greer, Spartanburg, and Greenville.

 What Are the Grounds for Divorce in South Carolina?

 In the state of South Carolina, S.C.
 Code § 20-3-10 outlines the rules and regulations surrounding divorce.
 South Carolina recognizes no-fault and fault-based grounds for divorce.
-Note that to complete a no-fault divorce, each person must have lived separately without cohabitation for over one year.
+To complete a no-fault divorce, each person must have lived separately without cohabitation for over one year.
 For a fault-based divorce, there are four grounds for divorce in South Carolina: